 No, your child will not hate you.
 Your child will grow up with the knowledge that you made the best decision you could for them in choosing adoption.
 Remember, you will remain a part of your child’s life if you wish so they will know you and your care for their well-being.
 And, even if you don’t choose to have an ongoing relationship, the adoptive parents you choose will share with your child the love you have that led you to adoption.

-What is the next step to learning about adoption?
+What is the next step to learning about placing kids up for adoption?

 Since 2002, she has been helping pregnant women and others in crisis to learn more about adoption.
 Heather also trains and speaks nationwide to pregnancy clinics to effectively meet the needs of women who want to explore adoption for their child.
 Today, she continues to address the concerns women have about adoption and supports the needs of women who choose adoption for their child.